2018 Australian ball-tampering scandal: Return to cricket

 Bancroft was the first of three banned players to return to Australian professional cricket.
 On 30 December 2018, he represented the Perth Scorchers in the 2018–19 Big Bash League season.
 In the match he scored two runs from three balls, with the Hobart Hurricanes going on to win the game by six wickets.

 The bans on Smith and Warner ended on 29 March 2019, coinciding with the date of the fourth One Day International (ODI) match of Australia's series against Pakistan in the United Arab Emirates, however neither made their international return until the first match of the 2019 Cricket World Cup.
-The trio made their returns to the Test arena at Edgbaston on 1 August in the first Test of the 2019 Ashes series, with Smith’s scores of 144 and 142 earning him the man of the match award as Australia beat England by 251 runs.
+The trio made their returns to the Test arena at Edgbaston on 1 August in the first Test of the 2019 Ashes series, with Smith's scores of 144 and 142 earning him the man of the match award as Australia beat England by 251 runs.
+The players had sandpaper waved at them by the English fans during the match.

 In February 2020, Smith and Warner were named in Australia's limited overs squads for their tour to South Africa.
 They both played in the opening Twenty20 International (T20I) match of the tour, the first time they had represented Australia in South Africa since their bans.

-Cricket Australia has reopened an investigation into the scandal after Bancroft hinted that some bowlers also knew about it.
+Cricket Australia reportedly reopened an investigation into the scandal in 2021 after Bancroft hinted that some bowlers also knew about it.